Dark Mode Design

 - Images:

-- Adjust brightness and contrast to maintain clarity on dark backgrounds.
+- Reduce brightness and increase contrast slightly to maintain clarity on dark backgrounds.

-- Consider adding a subtle light border around images to prevent them from blending into the background.
+- Consider a subtle light border or very slight glow on images to prevent them merging with the background.

-- For user-generated content, consider adding a slight overlay to ensure visibility.
+- For user-generated content, a subtle dark overlay can ensure unpredictable images remain visible.

 - Icons: